Pacific Gymnastics opened its’ doors in

 taking care of her Hilo

-properties and playing with her grandson.
+properties and playing with her grandchildren.

 Quinn Nelson was a gymnast from the

 start and has always been in a gym.
 She